lipsia-fmri/lipsia/README.rst

 Installation
 ```````````````````````
-Lipsia currently supports Linux and all other operating systems via Docker.
+Lipsia currently supports Linux and all other operating systems via Singularity and Docker, see the files
+"singularity-recipe.txt" and/or "Dockerfile".
 Follow the instructions here: `install`_.

 Documentation